Support available to Greater Manchester GPs

 Please visit the Discover Our Boroughs section.

 The Alliance of Primary Care Societies (APCS) is a forum for primary care organisations to come together to work with the RCGP a range of primary care topics.
-Find out more: www.rcgp.org.uk/clinical-and-research/resources/a-to-zclinical-resources/alliance-of-primary-care-societies
+Find out more at www.rcgp.org.uk/clinical-and-research/resources/a-to-zclinical-resources/alliance-of-primary-care-societies

 Association of Pakistani Physicians and Surgeons of the UK